-4.1 Notices of vacancies in positions covered by this Agreement shall be posted for five (5) working days on all previously designated bulletin boards in advance of permanently filling the position in order to afford presently employed bargaining unit employees the first opportunity to apply.
-If qualified employees apply during the exclusive in-house 5 day filing period, they will be considered by the Employer before other applications are considered from outside the bargaining unit.
+Notices of vacancies in positions covered by this Agreement shall be posted both internally and externally concurrently If qualified employees apply within five (5) working days of Notice of Vacancy posting, they will be considered by the Employer before other applications are considered from outside the bargaining unit.
 Being considered is no guarantee of a transfer or a promotion.
-The Employer shall make their determination of qualified bargaining unit applicants within five (5) working days following the five (5) day in-house filing period.
+The Employer shall make their determination of qualified bargaining unit applicants within five (5) working days following the employee application

-4.2 In making temporary and permanent appointments and promotions within classifications covered by this Agreement, seniority of bargaining unit employees shall be given full consideration, and where required skills and abilities are equal, seniority shall prevail.
+In making temporary and permanent appointments and promotions within classifications covered by this Agreement, seniority of bargaining unit employees shall be given full consideration, and where required skills and abilities are equal, seniority shall prevail.
 Any dispute as a result of an employee being promoted over an employee with more seniority may be subject to the grievance procedure contained herein.

-4.3 Any regular bargaining unit employee who is promoted or transferred into a different position covered by this Agreement shall be given a reasonable period, not to exceed thirty (30) working days, to become familiar with the job and to demonstrate the ability to fill the position satisfactorily.
+Any regular bargaining unit employee who is promoted or transferred into a different position covered by this Agreement shall be given a reasonable period, not to exceed thirty (30) working days, to become familiar with the job and to demonstrate the ability to fill the position satisfactorily.
 If during this trial period, the employee demonstrates unsatisfactory ability for the job, the employee shall be returned to the employee's former job without loss of seniority.
 If within thirty (30) working days, the employee determines that the position is not satisfactory, the employee shall be returned to his/her former position without loss of seniority.

-4.4 All new employees with the exception of part-time and temporary employees shall be considered employed on a probationary basis and classified as such for the first one hundred eighty (180) days of their employment.
+All new employees with the exception of part-time and temporary employees shall be considered employed on a probationary basis and classified as such for the first one hundred eighty (180) days of their employment.
 During the probationary period, new employees may be discharged without cause at the full discretion of the Employer.
 Probationary employees will be evaluated after ninety (90) days.
 If retained after one hundred eighty (180) days in the same position, such employees shall thereafter be considered regular employees, be classified as such, and be entitled to all rights and privileges contained in this Agreement, retroactive to their most recent date of hire as a probationary employee.